narendrakumar92/Yelp-Trend-propagation---NetGel/SML_Group13_Project_Code/Readme.md

 * Outputs:
-	* The output can be ssen in the browser by visiting localhost:7474.
+	* The output can be seen in the browser by visiting localhost:7474.
 The influential user and his friends network will be displayed upon cypher query.
-The information dissemination is shown in a different color throughout the graph.
+The information dissemination is shown in a different colour throughout the graph.

 * Steps:
 	1. In command prompt, change directory to the folder "visual" to get the script "graph_network_plot.py".